Europe Road Trip – 24 Incredible Routes

 The 20km round-trip detour to Ravello from the main coast road is so worth taking.
 Visit Villa Rufolo, host to beautifully landscaped and dramatic gardens with superb sea views.

-On to Salerno and the end of the Amalfi Coast road, or turn around and drive it again!
+On to Salerno and the end of the Amalfi Coast road, surely one of the best driving roads in Europe.

 Highlights